Kaye Reed

 Kaye Reed (born April 1951) is a biological anthropologist focused on discovering evidence of early hominins and interpreting their paleoenvironment.
 She is presently concentrating her research on the lower Awash Valley in Ethiopia, as well as the South African Pleistocene, in order to study behavioral ecology.
 Kaye Reed is currently working at Arizona State University (ASU) in Tempe, AZ, where she is the Director of the School of Human Evolution and Social Change (SHESC).
 She has been a full professor since 2012 within SHESC (with the designation of President's Professor since 2014), as well as a Research Associate within the Institute of Human Origins (IHO).
-Reed's other research interests include the paleoecology of early hominids, mammalian paleontology and biogeography, community ecology, human evolution, and macroecology.
+Reed's other research interests include the paleoecology of early hominins, mammalian paleontology and biogeography, community ecology, human evolution, and macroecology.

 Life and education

 Kaye Reed was born in Pittsburgh, Pennsylvania, in April 1951 to her parents Edward Reed and Anne Swearingen.
 She has three brothers and one sister.
 Reed is now married and has one son and grandchildren.

 Kaye Reed received her B.S. in anthropology from Portland State University in 1989.
 She earned her M.A. in 1993, and her Ph.D. in 1996, both in Anthropology, from Stony Brook University (SUNY).
 Her dissertation topic was “Geographic and climate control of primate diversity” and her thesis advisor was John Fleagle.